 I fervently implore all “church-going believers” in Nigeria who have absolute faith and a dogmatic trust in the so-called “men of god” in our midst, to allow the words of Ezekiel to be your guide as we move into another season of religious tomfoolery.

-Please read carefully and for the love of your soul and your sanity, bring the above precious words of Ezekiel into remembrance as you subject yourself; as you stifle your common sense; as you ignore your instinct; as you neglect your intellect; and as you silence your intuition to listen once again to another round of tall tales from the lying prophets of Nigeria in the next few weeks.
+Please, read carefully and for the love of your soul and your sanity, bring the above precious words of Ezekiel into remembrance.
+As you subjugate yourself; as you stifle your common sense; as you ignore your natural instinct; as you neglect your intellect; and as you silence your intuition to listen once again to another round of tall tales from the lying prophets of Nigeria in the next few weeks.

 In the Spirit of Truth